China sentences Swedish publisher to 10 years in prison | DW | 25.02.2020

 A Chinese court sentenced Swedish citizen Gui Minhai to 10 years in jail for illegally providing intelligence abroad, according to a statement by the Ningbo Intermediate People's Court published on Tuesday.

-Gui was arrested by Chinese authorities while traveling in the company of Swedish diplomats in mainland China in February 2018.
+Gui was one of five booksellers from Hong Kong who were detained for selling books critical of China's political leadership.
+He arrested in early 2018 by Chinese authorities while traveling with Swedish diplomats in mainland China.

-He previously lived in Hong Kong where he sold books critical of China's political leadership.
+The court also sentenced Gui to five years of "deprivation of political rights" — this means means he cannot lead state-owned enterprises or hold positions in state organs.

 A second time in jail

-Gui has already served time in a Chinese prison.
-He disappeared in 2015 while on holiday in Thailand, reappearing in China where he admitted to involvement in a fatal traffic accident and smuggling illegal books.
+Gui has already spent two years in a Chinese prison after disappearing in 2015 while on holiday in Thailand.
+He later reappeared in China where he admitted to involvement in a fatal traffic accident and smuggling illegal books.

-He spent two years in prison, but was arrested again just three months after his October 2017 release.

 His family and supporters claim his imprisonment is part of a campaign of repression organized by the Chinese government.